The cost of consultations and surgery

 There is a charge for the initial consultation.
 There is no charge for additional consultations prior to surgery and this is strongly encouraged if there are any concerns or questions.
 In the case of breast augmentation, many patients come back to my rooms to trial the various implant sizes in their own time to ensure they are comfortable with the size selected.
-There is no charge for follow-up consultations in the first year after surgery
+There is no cost for follow-up consultations in the first year after surgery

 What happens at the consultation?

 Photographs are taken for your medical record.
-These do not include your face and you will be asked to remove any identifiable pieces of jewelery.
+These do not include your face and you will be asked to remove any identifiable pieces of jewellery.
 Images are stored on an encrypted drive and you are able to have access to these any time in the future.
-In the case of breast augmentation you will be shown implants identical to those used and an explanation given about the choice of shape, style, texture, fill, incisions and plane given.
+In the case of breast augmentation you will be shown implants identical to those used and an explanation given about the choice of shape, style, surface texture, fill, incisions and plane given.
 A range of implants are trialed inside a surgical bra.
 After the consultation I send a letter summarising what we discussed so that you can consider everything in your own time.

 What happens during surgery?

 I see everyone in their room prior to surgery and again go over everything that will happen and answer any new questions.
 You may have your partner or close friend present if you wish.
 Markings are made on the chest while you are standing.
 The consent form is double-checked.
 You will meet the anaesthetist who will explain the anaesthetic and check specific medical concerns.
 In theatre the team introduce themselves and a final check (Time Out) is performed.